The Amelia Conference:

 Geared towards international organisations, national enforcement agencies, academics, cultural institutions, and private sector professionals in the art and antiquities fields, the Amelia Conference follows a long-established commitment by the Association to examine contemporary issues of common concern in an open, non-combative, multi-disciplinary format in order to promote greater awareness and understanding of the need for better protection of the world’s cultural patrimony.

-2024 Call for Presenters: Session Formats and Topics
+2025 Call for Presenters: Session Formats and Topics

-Given the success of the Amelia Conference over the past decade, it is important to recognise the growing interdisciplinary and international nature of this emerging field, the growing complexity of art and heritage crime, and the disciplines and subject matter experts who follow along and contribute within their areas of speciality.
+Given the success of the Amelia Conference over the past 14 years, it is important to recognise the growing interdisciplinary and international nature of this emerging field, the growing complexity of art and heritage crime, and the disciplines and subject matter experts who follow along and contribute within their areas of speciality.
 With that in mind, this year’s conference will build upon topic-specific sessions designed to stimulate discussion and share learning on a series of topics of common concern.
 Some conference panels may feature more active panel debate about a session topic, or present various and/or contrasting perspectives about a topic.
 Each panel session will last approximately 75 or 90 minutes and will include a number of oral presentations with some time dedicated for interactive discussion.

 ARCA welcomes presentation proposals related to the conference’s theme from individuals in relevant fields, including law, policing, security, art history, art authentication, archaeology, or the allied art market.